The Matching Process and Independent Process in Random Regular Graphs and Hypergraphs: Abstract

 \section{Abstract}

-In this note, we analyze the performance of the greedy matching algorithm in sparse random graphs and hypergraphs with fixed degree sequence.
-We use the differential equations method and apply a general theorem of Wormald.
-The main contribution of the paper is an exact solution of the system of differential equations.
-In the case of $k$-uniform, $\D$-regular hypergraphs this solution shows that the greedy algorithm leaves behind fraction of the vertices.
+In this note, we analyze two random greedy processes on sparse random graphs and hypergraphs with a given degree sequence.
+First we analyze the matching process, which builds a set of disjoint edges one edge at a time; then we analyze the independent process, which builds an independent set of vertices one vertex at a time.
+We use the differential equations method and apply a general theorem of Warnke.
+Our main contribution is to significantly reduce the associated systems of differential equations and simplify the expression for the final size of the matching or independent set.